KoppulaDurgaPrasad/Basic_Front-End_Projects/README.md

 ---
 ## Conclusion
-This internship helped me strengthen my understanding of front-end web development.
-Building real-world projects like a calculator and a to-do list improved my coding skills and confidence in working with HTML, CSS, and JavaScript.
+This  helped me strengthen my understanding of front-end web development.
+Building real-world projects  my coding skills and confidence in working with HTML, CSS, and JavaScript.